-The Warsaw Uprising Museum begins with a central, uniting event, which itself is taken for granted in terms of both facts and significance, and from the "imagined community" 62 of people commemorating and identifying with it as part of a historical narrative of Polish morality and national pride, develops a center of experiential historical and cultural learning.
+The Warsaw Uprising Museum begins with a central, uniting event, which itself is taken for granted in terms of both facts and significance, and from the "imagined community"59 of people commemorating and identifying with it as part of a historical narrative of Polish morality and national pride, develops a center of experiential historical and cultural learning.
 Although experiential participation is an important feature of the museum, visitor contribution to museum content and space for interpretation are rather circumscribed, partly due to the nature of the museum as commemorating a historical event in a particular time and place.
-However, an ongoing oral history project by the museum team, featured on the Web site, collects interviews and biographical information from Warsaw Uprising participants.
+However, the museum's Web site features more opportunities for participation.
+Interestingly, in contrast with the museum's visually dramatic presentation, the Web site has a simple white background with the museum's logo and words and photos paying tribute to the Warsaw Uprising participants (e.g., the words "1944 Pamietamy" [1944 We Remember]; historical photos of participants as well as images showing the museum's projects and displays).
+An ongoing oral history project by the museum team, advertised on the Web site, collects interviews and biographical information from Warsaw Uprising participants.
 Web site visitors can also add biographical information about participants to an online biography list.
+The "O nas" (About Us) section of the site's Polishlanguage version includes a detailed explanation, and a link to a form, about how interested individuals can help by volunteering (through, for example, education, inventory and conservation, and collecting oral testimonies from Warsaw Uprising participants).
 There is thus a possibility, albeit within a very defined frame, for interested parties to contribute to museum content.

-62 Anderson, Benedict Richard O'Gorman, Imagined Communities: Reflections on the Origin and Spread of Nationalism, 2nd ed.
-New York: Verso, 1991.
+59 B. Anderson, Imagined Communities: Reflections on the Origin and Spread of Nationalism, 2nd ed.
+Verso, New York 1991.